pabuhr/concurrent-locking/README.md

 embedded systems running on low-cost processors lacking atomic instructions.

-This repository contains C-language software-solutions for mutual exclusion using phtreads for 2-threads and N-threads.
+This repository contains C-language software-solutions for mutual exclusion using pthreads for 2-threads and N-threads.
 As well, a worst-case high-contention performance experiment is provided to compare the algorithms and contrast them with three common locks based on hardware atomic instructions.
 Each algorithm is compiled through the file "Harness.c", which